mowses/retroarch-info-api/README.md

 ```
 The destination folder may vary depending on the version installed.

-Once RetroArch game is running, pay attention to the message: `INFO API is available to be connected at: ~/retroarch-info-api.sock`.
+Once RetroArch game is running, pay attention to the message: `[INFO-API] INFO API is available to be connected at: ~/retroarch-info-api.sock`.
 Make sure to set env `UNIXFILE` to a valid file name and to a writable folder.
 I had trouble setting it to `/tmp/retroarch-info-api.sock`.

 To request infos, open the terminal and type:
 ```